nbfigueroa/phys-gmm/README.md

 </>

 ### Known Issues and Limitations
 The only limitation of the proposed approach is its computational complexity.
-Although the collapsed gibbs sampler needs significantly less iterations than that for the CRP-GMM, is computationally taxing as all ``customer assignment`` have to be sampled in each iteration.
+Although the collapsed gibbs sampler needs significantly less iterations than that for the CRP-GMM, it is computationally taxing as all ``customer assignments`` have to be sampled in each iteration.
 Specifically, the first iteration is slow as the sampler begins with N clusters....more discussion here.

 ### Usage
 Such physically-consistent clustering is particularly useful for learning Dynamical Systems (DS) that are formulated as Linear Parameter Varying (LPV) systems, as introduced in [1,2].
 To use this approach for DS learning, download the [ds-opt](https://github.com/nbfigueroa/ds-opt.git) package.